yisrael35/rest_imj/README.md

 ### About the project

-I built this project for The Israel Museum, Jerusalem.
+We built this project for The Israel Museum, Jerusalem.
 The technology stack:

 > For the DB I used MySQL [Link](https://github.com/yisrael35/rest_imj/tree/main/sql/structure)<br>